 Other root vegetables such as carrots, radishes and turnips may be butter poached.
 Simple wash and trim the veggies, then place them in a shallow saute pan.
 Add equal parts of water and butter – say a half cup of each.
 Cover the pan and let the water come to a boil as the butter melts.
 Remove the lid and let the liquid in the pan continue to simmer until it has all but evaporated.
 The liquid left in the pan is the cooked down butter.
 Roll the veggies over and around to coat and then season them to taste with just a little salt and pepper.

-If you like cranberry jelly chilled in the can, that is what you should buy, Its really quite hard to make anything that tastes much like it.
-Cut off both ends of the can and then use one end to push the can shaped roll of jelly out the other side, cut into circular slices and viola you are ready to serve.
+I am a firm believer that people should enjoy the favorite foods they grew up with at Thanksgiving, so if you like cranberry jelly chilled in the can; then, that is what you should buy.
+Its really quite hard to make anything that tastes much like it.
+Cut off both ends of the can and then use one end to push the can shaped roll of jelly out the other side, cut into circular slices; and viola you are ready to serve.

 1 (12 ounces) bag fresh cranberries